kubernetes-sigs/cloud-provider-azure/site/content/en/install/configs.md

   namespace: kube-system
 ```

+It is also supported to build the cloud controller manager from the cloud config file and reload dynamically.
+To use this way, turn on `--enable-dynamic-reloading` and set `--cloud-config` to an non-empty value.

 ### per client rate limiting

 Since v1.18.0, the original global rate limiting has been switched to per-client.
 A set of new rate limit configure options are introduced for each client, which includes: